 - 1. The MPO(s), State(s), and the providers of public transportation shall jointly agree upon and develop specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance targets, the reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO (see §450.306(d)), and the collection of data for the State asset management plans for the NHS for each of the following circumstances: - i.
 When one MPO serves an urbanized area; - ii.
 When more than one MPO serves an urbanized area; and - iii.
-When an urbanized area that has been designated as a TMA overlaps into an adjacent MPA serving an urbanized area that is not a TMA. - 2.
-These provisions shall be documented either: - i.
-As part of the metropolitan planning agreements required under paragraphs (a), (e), and (g) of this section, or - ii.
-Documented it in some other means outside of the metropolitan planning agreements as determined cooperatively by the MPO(s), State(s), and providers of public transportation.
+When an urbanized area that has been designated as a TMA overlaps into an adjacent TMA.
+MPA serving urbanized that is area not - These provisions shall be documented either: - As part of the metropolitan planning agreements required under paragraphs (a), (e), and (g) of this section, or - Documented it in some other means outside of the metropolitan planning agreements as determined cooperatively by the MPO(s), State(s), and providers of public transportation.